 Hakmoun and his band take an ancient Moroccan musical tradition and celebrate it with an upfront vitality that is entirely contemporary.
-The songs on 'Trance' are part of the story of a music which spread from West Africa, the Sudan and the Southern Sahara through centuries of migration until it reached Morocco.
-There it fused into the power of the master musicians of the Gnawa, a word which refers to both the music and those who play it.
+The songs on Trance are part of the story of a music which spread from West Africa, the Sudan and the Southern Sahara through centuries of migration until it reached Morocco.
+There it fused with the power of the master musicians of the Gnawa, a word which refers to both the music and those who play it.

 Hassan's music is rooted in his playing of the sintir, the Moroccan three-stringed bass, and many of his songs have the Gnawa's timeless, nomadic quality.
 They start with slow, passionate invocations of love, unity and inner strength, along with cries of desire, joy and anguish.
-As the groove takes hold, the songs' spirit comes spiralling out at fever pitch, mediated by Anthony Michael Peterson's sheets of harmelodic guitar textures and bold thrash-like strokes, and underpinned by the drum and percussion alliance of Bill McClellan and Kweyao Agyapon.
+As the groove takes hold, the songs' spirit comes spiralling out at fever pitch, mediated by Anthony Michael Peterson's sheets of harmelodic guitar textures and bold. thrash-like strokes, and underpinned by the drum and percussion alliance of Bill McClellan and Kweyao Agyapon.

-One of the songs, 'Soudan Minitara', was remixed by Ron Aslan and Jules Brooks of Raw Stylus.
-This is world music of the Nineties; a collision of New York freestyle jazz and a massive London drum and bass axis.
-Hassan Hakmoun has resided in New York since 1987 where he first arrived with a group of Gnawa musicians, The Trio Gna & Nomadas Dance Troupe.
-In his early twenties he was wild about New York, fascinated by the Latin rhythms coming from beatboxes and car radios, by the life and the colours in the street, by the beauty of the women and the way they moved, by the whole urban sprawl.
+One of the songs, Soudan Minitara, remixed by Ron Aslan and Jules Brooks of Raw Stylus, is a collision of New York freestyle jazz and a massive London drum and bass axis.
+Hassan Hakmoun has resided in New York since 1987 when he first arrived with a group of Gnawa musicians, The Trio Gna & Nomadas Dance Troupe.
+In his early twenties, he was wild about New York, fascinated by the Latin rhythms coming from beatboxes and car radios, by the life and the colours in the street, by the beauty of the women and the way they moved, by the whole urban sprawl.

-The line-up for the recording of 'Trance' (which, incidentally, took only four days to record and mix) is Kweyao Agyapon on percussion, Bill McClellan on drums, Anthony Michael Peterson on guitar, Hossam Ramzy on Egyptian percussion, Sabir Rizaev on soprano sax, Sonia Slany on violin, and Carole Rowley on vocals for the song 'The Sun Is Gone'.
+The line-up on Trance - which took only four days to record and mix - is Kweyao Agyapon on percussion, Bill McClellan on drums, Anthony Michael Peterson on guitar, Hossam Ramzy on Egyptian percussion, Sabir Rizaev on soprano sax, Sonia Slany on violin, and Carole Rowley on vocals for the song The Sun Is Gone.

-'Trance' is a prime introduction to Hassan Hakmoun and Zahar's Moroccan musical mysticism.
+Trance is a prime introduction to Hassan Hakmoun and Zahar's Moroccan musical mysticism.